daniel-hall/SourceArchitecture/README.md

   In contrast, Source Architecture defines all API in the Model types themselves.
 Models are structs or enums which contain both data and Actions.
-In contrast to the above protocol based appraoch, Source Architecture would expose the API like this:
+In contrast to the above protocol based approach, Source Architecture would expose the API like this:

   ```swift
   struct AuthenticationModel {